 Your ad should only have one goal – and, therefore, only one call to action.

 (Figuratively.
 You can repeat the call to action in your primary text or creative, but it should be along the same lines and not something entirely different).

 Your call to action should be short and direct.
 Things like ‘Sign Up’, ‘Download’, ‘Buy Now’ and ‘Learn More’ tell your user exactly what to expect and urge them to act.

-Consider your landing page
+Consider your landing page.

 If your ad is simply to build brand awareness, it can help to reflect the language in the copy of your website.
-For example, if you emphasise having a wide range of products or fast service in your ad, you’ll want to touch on this on the landing page.
+For example, if you emphasize having a wide range of products or fast service in your ad, you’ll want to touch on this on the landing page.